 Kiyosaki shatters the myth that you need to earn a lot of money to get rich in this best-seller.
 By telling the story of two dads — his own, and the father of his best friend — he explains how to build wealth even with a small salary.

 Additionally, Kiyosaki challenges the popular belief that your house is an asset, details the differences between how rich people and average people choose to get paid, and emphasizes the critical difference between an asset and a liability.

 8. “The Automatic Millionaire” by David Bach

-Self-made millionaire and financial advisor David Bach exposes a handful of money misconceptions in his easy-to-read best-seller.
+Self-made millionaire and financial advisor David Bach expose a handful of money misconceptions in his easy-to-read best-seller.

 Research shows that 88% of wealthy people devote at least 30 minutes a day to reading.
 If it works for them, it could work for you.

-Below, we've rounded up 12 of our favorite books, from personal finance classic to new releases, to work your way through over the next 12 months.
-Here's to a prosperous 2017!
+Below, we've rounded up 12 of our favorite books, from personal finance classics to new releases, to work your way through over the next 12 months.
+Here's to a prosperous and financially successful 2022!

 9. “How Rich People Think” by Steve Siebold